truevault/rollbar-java/README.md

 ## Overview

 This library allows reporting issues to Rollbar in anything that can use Java.
-This is a heavily modified fork of the original [Java library from Rollbar](https://github.com/rollbar/rollbar-java).
-The major changes in this fork are using non-blocking I/O for its HTTP requests so that your app doesn't have to wait, Jackson for its JSON serialization, and a tidier API (though aesthetic things like that are arguable of course).
+This started as a fork of the [Java library from Rollbar](https://github.com/rollbar/rollbar-java), but is now a different beast entirely.
+Among the changes:

+- Non-blocking I/O for its HTTP requests.
+Your app doesn't have to wait for the Rollbar request to complete.
+Presumably if things are going wrong, the last thing you want is even more slowdown.
+- Uses Jackson for its JSON serialization rather than hand-rolled JSON for less boilerplate code.
+- More configurable and extensible with (what I claim is) a tidier API.
+- More tests.
+- Uses Java 8 types and features.

 ## Setup